 A deportation-linked decline in consumer demand and labor, for example, could wipe out any spending benefit from lower taxes.
 Among retailers identified as most likely to be hurt would be fast food chains, Jack in the Box Inc. (NASDAQ:JACKC), El Pollo Loco Holdings Inc. (TSX:LOCOC) and Wingstop Inc. (NASDAQ: WING).

 On the other hand, Trump’s business tax reform agenda could actually help some consumer-focused companies such as Home Depot Inc. (NYSE:HDC) and TJX Cos.
 Inc. (NYSE:TJXB).
 According to Morgan Stanley, Trump’s promised corporate tax reform could result in a rise in profits of almost 30%.

 A further boost may come from Trump’s realization, once in office that some of his stated policies may cause more harm than good.
 One estimate, for example, suggested that the price tag for removing 11 million undocumented workers from the U.S. could be more than $600 billion – roughly the gross domestic product of the entire state of Texas.

 There is some speculation that the fashion industry will see renewed interest thanks to attention paid to the Trump women – Melania and her stepdaughters.
-This could drive traffic into department stores like Macy’s Inc. (NYSE:MC), Dillard’s Inc. (NYSE:DDSC) and Kohl’s Corp.
-(NYSE:KSSC).
+This could drive traffic into department stores like Macy’s Inc. (NYSE:MB), Dillard’s Inc. (NYSE:DDSC) and Kohl’s Corp.
+(NYSE:KSSB).